brayan-cordova-microservices-Nestjs/products-microservice/README.md

 3. Create an `.env` file based on `.env.template`
 4. Run prisma migration with the command `npx prisma migrate dev` and if you want to add a column type `npx prisma migrate dev --name (name it)`
 5. Then execute the command `npm run start:dev` on your terminal to run the server in development mode
+6. This Products Microservice is running on port `3001`

 ## INFORMATION MICROSERVICES-NESTJS